S-Ptr/inquisition-bot/README.md

 ## How do I play?

 So far, you don't.
-This is a work in progress uploaded mainly for collaborative and remote work.
+This is a work in progress uploaded to GitHub mainly for collaborative and remote work.
 When a viable version is developed, an invite link for the bot will be added.

 ## Characters